Building brand authority for SEO – a framework

 The SEO brand authority triangle

-While building a brand is certainly not the sole responsibility of an SEO (how could it be?!), you’ll make your work life easier by focusing on telling a consistent and favorable story about the brand you’re working on.
+While building a brand is certainly not the sole responsibility of an SEO (how could it be?!), you’ll make your work life easier by focusing on telling a consistent and favorable story about your brand.

 I’ve found that there are three areas that allow you to do so.
 I’ve coined them and their relationship the SEO brand authority triangle.